Date: October 9-11, 2015

-This three-day workshop is held each fall at Camp Caribou in Winslow, Maine.
-The workshop provides participants with the opportunity to complete four sessions throughout the weekend on topics of their choosing that are related to hunting, fishing or outdoor recreation.
+This three-day workshop is held each fall and provides participants with the opportunity to complete four sessions throughout the weekend on topics of their choosing that are related to hunting, fishing or outdoor recreation.

-There are usually 80-100 participants at the Introductory Skills Weekend from many different backgrounds and with a variety of outdoor experience.
+Participants at the Introductory Skills Weekend come from many different backgrounds and with a variety of outdoor experience.
 Participants each complete four 3 hour sessions over the weekend and each session typically has between 8-12 participants.
 All of the instructors at the workshop are volunteers and are all incredibly knowledgeable and passionate about the outdoors.
 Instructors and staff work hard to create a safe and comfortable environment and always encourage participants to ask questions.
 A few of the session have a perquisite but generally they require NO prior experience to participate.

 Examples of session topics that will be offered at the workshop this fall include: ATV Operation, Firearms Use & Marksmanship, Skeet Shooting, Archery, Kayaking/Paddleboarding, Campfire Cookery, Wildlife Photography, Ropes Course, Turkey Calling, GPS, Map & Compass, Bow Hunting, Wood Craft, Outdoor Survival, Primitive Skills, Knot Tying, and more!